 Something raw: e.g. a green baby leaf salad, an Indian style salad of chopped tomato, red onion and coriander, or the spinach curry on this blog.

-Brown basmati rice cooked with a little turmeric
+(Not for SC Diet) quinoa/brown basmati rice cooked with a little turmeric

 Why this is good for you:

 Almost all herbs and spices have huge health benefits.
 From mustard reducing the pain and irritation of eczema, to chillies healing stomach ulcers by strengthening the stomach lining (and killing pain), to ginger and turmeric as anti-inflammatories that support liver function.
 Herbs and spices have strong antioxidant properties even at small doses and thousands of scientific research papers keep the evidence stacking up.
 Butter beans are a lovely source of protein to keep you fuller for longer and reduce your reliance on meat.
 They take up flavours really well.
 Just be sure to soak the beans overnight in filtered water before boiling hard for at least 15 minutes, and continuing to cook till tender.
 Beans contain protease inhibitors – substances that prevent digestion (!).
 Proper soaking and cooking disables these protease inhibitors, making the nutrients in the beans more available to your body.
 Nutrients include magnesium, vital for skin, sleep and good mental health.
 Beans also contain soluble fibre.
 This feeds good bacteria in your gut responsible for detoxifying hormones and much much more.